Stephen-Hamilton-C/cs2505-notes/CONTRIBUTING.md

 If you don't know Markdown, it's easy!
 Just take a look at [this handy cheatsheet!](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)

+**Make sure your notes do not violate the honor code.
+You may share your knowledge, but you will not share answers to homework, tests, or projects.** This does not mean you cannot provide notes that can help fellow students figure out answers, but sending in direct answers will not be tolerated.

 Then make sure to put the files in the correct week that they are relevant to.
 These folders have the format `week-#`, where `#` is the week number.
 You can see which week we're on in Canvas under Pages -> Topics